 Buy

-[edit]Shops in Erice mainly sell local specialties such as almond pastries, marzipan, ceramics, woven textiles, and regional food products.
+[edit]Shops mainly sell local specialties such as almond pastries, marzipan, ceramics, woven textiles, and regional food products.
 Most are located near Porta Trapani and Piazza della Loggia.
 Many shops offer tastings, and some also operate as cafés or wine bars.

-1 La Sicilia in Bocca (Gourmet food and wine shop), Via Vittorio Emanuele.
+- 1 La Sicilia in Bocca (Gourmet food and wine shop), Via Vittorio Emanuele.
 Specialty food store offering tastings of local wines, cheeses, sweets, and preserves.
 Friendly service and carefully selected products.

-2 Domus Blanca Boutique (Fashion and artisan goods), Via Gian Filippo Guarnotti, 60.
+- 2 Domus Blanca Boutique (Fashion and artisan goods), Via Gian Filippo Guarnotti, 60.
 Stylish concept boutique attached to the Domus Blanca lounge bar.
 Sells contemporary fashion, accessories, and handmade decor.

 Sleep

-[edit]Most accommodations in Erice are located in the historic upper town, often housed in former monasteries or stone buildings with views of the sea or mountains.
+[edit]Most accommodations are in the historic upper town, often housed in former monasteries or stone buildings with views of the sea or mountains.
 These lodgings blend historic charm with basic modern amenities.
 Additional options, including beach resorts and larger hotels, are found in the coastal district of Casa Santa and along San Giuliano Beach.

-5 Baia dei Mulini Resort & Spa (Hotel Baia dei Mulini), Lungomare Dante Alighieri, Lido di Erice, ☏ +39 0923 841111.
+- 6 Baia dei Mulini Resort & Spa (Hotel Baia dei Mulini), Lungomare Dante Alighieri, Lido di Erice, ☏ +39 0923 841111.
 Beachfront hotel with sea-view rooms, pool, tennis, and direct beach access.
 Popular with families and groups.

 Stay safe